Aledangelo/RustMultithreadingExamples/README.md

 # RustMultithreadingExamples
-A collection of Rust MultiThreading Example codes
+A collection of Rust MultiThreading Example codes for educational purpose